What are my healthcare rights?

 Why should I know my healthcare rights?

 The best health outcomes are achieved when patients, families and healthcare providers work together.
 Knowing and understanding your rights means you can help the health system to help you.
-For example, a doctor may not realise you don’t understand something unless you tell them.
+For example, a doctor may not realise you do not understand something unless you tell them.

-Exercising your right to communication by asking questions means it’s more likely you will understand and receive the best possible care.
+Exercising your right to communication by asking questions means it is more likely you will understand and receive the best possible care.

 Australia is a nation of different people with many different cultures and ways of life.
 Healthcare rights make sure everyone is treated with respect and dignity in the healthcare system.